Best Things to Do in Prague

 Municipal House is located on Náměstí Republiky and right beside the Powder Gate in the centre of the city.
 The Royal Court palace used to be located on the site of the Municipal House.
 From 1383 until 1485 the King of Bohemia lived in the property.
 After 1485, it was abandoned.
 It was demolished in the early 20th century.
 It opened in 1912.
 The Municipal House was the location of the Czechoslovak declaration of independence.
 The building is of the Art Nouveau architecture style.
 The most famous room in the building is Smetana Hall which serves as a concert hall and ballroom.
 It also houses various three restaurants, one bar and some boutique shops.

-10. Drink a few beer beers
+10. Things to do in Prague - Drink a few beer beers

 Czechs claim to have the best and some of the cheapest beer in the world.
 They also drink the most beer in the world per head of capita.
 There huge selection of bars in the city that offer famous Czech lagers such as Pilsner or Budvar.
 Many of the more hip bars now serve Craft beers on tap that come from microbreweries all over the country.
 Most Czech beers are light beers.